Prime153/Portfolio/README.md

 # Portfolio website
-My first project in Gatsby.
-Creating this website I was using new learned technology such as Material UI or GSAP.
-I took file data using Graphql.
+My first project in Gatsby.js.
+The GSAP library for animation has been mplemented here.
+I also used the CSS framework, Material UI.
+On the
+"contact" page, I used the EmailJS API to send an e-mail to my own account.
+For the images on the page, the "Gastby-image" plugin was used

 [![Portfolio](https://i.ibb.co/Wt84DHP/portfolio.jpg "Portfolio")](https://jakubimiolczyk.gatsbyjs.io/ "Portfolio")